 If your client allows you unlimited delegation, the chances are you don’t fall within IR35.
 Likewise, if your client allows you complete control over choosing your own substitute should you be unable to complete a project, you are unlikely to be trading as a disguised employee.

 These are believed to be some of the most important factors to consider.
-Aside from these three, here are the some of the other case laws that are used by HMRC to determine an individual’s
+Aside from these three, here are the some of the other case laws that are used by HMRC to determine an individual’s status:

 - Provision of equipment

 - Right of dismissal

 If you are deemed to be inside IR35 then there are a number of options available to you to engage with your client:

 You can use an umbrella company.
 Umbrella companies can be useful if you envisage having a very short contract, as there will be less hassle.
 Umbrella companies will manage your invoicing to the client and pay you through PAYE.
 However umbrella companies can be less tax efficient.

 Alternatively, you can trade as a limited company but take the profits of the contract as a salary.
 This is more tax efficient than an umbrella company because you can still benefit from the VAT flat rate scheme and a flat 5% expense rate along with other expenses.

 Our advisors are able to give you the best advice about what to do next, and can help you find the most tax-efficient way of trading within IR35.
 If you’re unsure about whether you’re inside IR35, or if you are inside IR35 and want to know more about your options, just give us a call.